lukegjpotter/CycloCrossLeagueManager/README.md

 ### Build and Run

-This services relies on a Google API Key that has privileges to access Google Sheets.
-As the CycloCross League is expected to run on Google Sheets for Sign-ups, Gridding and Standings.
-So the ways to Build and Run detail ways to set the `GOOGLE_SHEETS_API_KEY` environment variable.
+This service relies on a Google `StoredCredential` that has privileges to access Google Sheets.
+As the CycloCross League is expected to run on Google Sheets for Sign-ups, Gridding, and Standings.

 As this project uses Spring Boot 3, you need Java 17 to run it.
 This project uses port 8080 by default, so ensure that it's free when you're trying to run it.

-`ToDo:` How to generate the Google Sheets API Key????

 #### Application Properties

-Be sure to set the `application.properties` for the Google Sheets for the Current Season, Previous Season and the Year of the upcoming World Championships.
+Be sure to set the `application.properties` for the Google Sheets for the Current Season, Previous Season, and the Year of the upcoming World Championships.
 Please update these before each new season.

+Be sure to also update the `application-test.properties` with links to Google Sheets with test data.

 Build and Run the software in the following ways:

 #### Command Line

-You can run this in your Terminal by editing the `setEnvironmentalVariables.sh` or `setEnvironmentalVariables.bat` files to set the Environmental Variable to your API Key.
+You can run this in your Terminal by editing the `setEnvironmentalVariables.sh` or `setEnvironmentalVariables.bat` files to set the Environmental Variable as needed.
 Be wary not to commit the updated file to a public Git Repo.
 Consider adding it to the `.gitignore` file.

     source setEnvironmentalVariables.sh